Supreme Court halts execution of Richard Glossip

 Glossip has maintained his innocence, having been convicted in 1998 of capital murder for ordering the killing of his boss.

-A review launched by;s Oklahoma Republican attorney general found that prosecutors had failed to disclose evidence to Glossip that they were obligated to produce and that the evidence showed that the prosecutors' key witness -- the supposed accomplice of Glossip's who committed the murder -- had given false testimony.
+A review launched by Oklahoma's Republican attorney general found that prosecutors had failed to disclose evidence to Glossip that they were obligated to produce and that the evidence showed that the prosecutors' key witness -- the supposed accomplice of Glossip's who committed the murder -- had given false testimony.

 Despite Oklahoma's assertions that it could no longer stand by Glossip's conviction, the Oklahoma Court of Criminal Appeal declined Glossip's request that his execution be halted.